rubyworks/library/README.md

 First you need a copy of the tarball (or zip) archive.
 You will find them [here](http://github.com/rubyworks/library/download).
-You will of course need to unpack the file.
+You will the need to unpack the file.
 For example,

     $ tar -xvzf library-0.1.0